Lech Wałęsa: Political views

-In September 2015, Wałęsa, referring to the migrant crisis in Europe, said: "watching the refugees on television, I noticed that ... they are well fed, well dressed and maybe even are richer than we are ...
+In September 2015, Wałęsa, referring to the migrant crisis in Europe, said: "watching the refugees on television, I noticed that [...] they are well fed, well dressed and maybe even are richer than we are [...]
 If Europe opens its gates, soon millions will come through and while living among us will start exercising their own customs, including beheading".
-In August 2017, ten Nobel Peace Prize laureates, including Wałęsa, urged Saudi Arabia to stop the executions of 14 young people for participating in the 2011–12 Saudi Arabian protests.
+In August 2017, ten Nobel Peace Prize laureates, including Wałęsa, urged Saudi Arabia to stop the executions of 14 young people for participating in the 2011–2012 Saudi Arabian protests.

 Wałęsa regarded a victory by Donald Trump in the 2024 United States presidential election as a "misfortune" both for the United States and the world, without providing further explanation.
 In March 2025, he and other former Polish political prisoners wrote a letter to Trump expressing their "horror and distaste" with his conduct during a contentious meeting between him and Ukrainian president Volodymyr Zelenskyy, which took place in the backdrop of American aid during the Russian invasion of Ukraine.
 Wałęsa has actively backed Ukraine's defence, calling upon NATO to continually provide support and suggesting a Ukrainian victory is imperative to protecting democracy.
+He calls for reducing Russia's population to "less than 50 million inhabitants" by organising an "uprising of the peoples" who have been "annexed" so that Russia no longer poses a threat to neighboring countries.
 From August to October 2025, he traveled around the United States and Canada to promote the idea of "Solidarity" and commemorate its 45th anniversary.
 During this trip he met Bill Clinton.